 Brainwashed to believe that you need a particular medication

 Who do you think makes a particular medication popular?
-Do you think doctors do by promoting them to their patients or do pharmaceutical companies by advertising them to consumers?
+Do you think doctors do this by promoting them to their patients or do pharmaceutical companies by advertising them to consumers?
 The pharmaceutical companies make them popular by spending HUGE amounts of money on advertising them to the public.

 I am always amazed at the long list of “possible” side effects that advertisers are forced to include in their commercials.
-They quickly go through the list as images of healthy, vibrate, and ridiculously happy people are shown in the background.
+They quickly go through the list as images of healthy, active, and ridiculously happy people are shown in the background.
 They also often add soft pleasing music as well.
-I’ve noticed this strategy used a lot to promote antidepressants.
+I’ve noticed this strategy is used a lot to promote antidepressants.

 Our society has been brainwashed into believing that the best way to relieve depression is to take a drug.
 In some cases, this may be true, but in most cases, other steps can be taken to successfully end the depression.
 I don’t buy the notion that tens of millions of people worldwide have a physical deficiency that requires them to take antidepressants to function normally.

 Don’t let yourself be brainwashed by pharmaceutical company advertisements.
 Find the best solutions for your particular health issue on your own.
 You have the ability to do this at your fingertips using the Internet.
-Seek out natural and holistic solutions over those promoted by the pharmaceutical companies.
+Seek out natural and holistic solutions over those promoted by pharmaceutical companies.
 Watch out for fake natural cures though.

 A documentary entitled, “Food Matters,” includes information about how we have been taught by pharmaceutical advertisements to see their medications as the primary solution to our physical and emotional problems.
 As a college professor in the documentary states, “People need (nutritional) education, not medication.”
 I highly recommend this life-changing documentary.
 Here’s the full list of documentaries I recommend.